As investigation intensifies, Trump crows to crowd

 First came a report by The Wall Street Journal that Mueller had convened a grand jury in a sign that his panel is expanding and making progress.

-CNN then weighed in with a special report, detailing how Mueller's team had seized on financial ties between Trump and associates and Russia as the one of the best ways to drive the investigation forward.
+CNN then weighed in with a special report, detailing how Mueller's team had seized on financial ties between Trump and associates and Russia as one of the best ways to drive the investigation forward.

 Trump had previously warned in an interview with the New York Times that Mueller would cross a red line if he delved into his family's financial records.